Abd-007/Switch-Emulators-Guide/README.md

 # Switch-Emulators-Guide
 A guide to get Yuzu or Ryujinx running on your PC.
 Download links included.

 **Note:** The downloads are given in the guides wherever necessary, but if you just want to get the downloads, you can get them by clicking [here](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md).

-[Downloads](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md) (Includes Keys, Firmware, Games and Shaders and a few others)
+Includes games, keys, firmware, shaders, etc.

 ### Guides